HELIOS-SG100K-LKC/TOAST-T2D-EWAS/2_Functional-Annotation-and-Enrichment/README.md

-Code for
+This folder contains the codes for
-1. Functional annotations
+1. Functional enrichment of sentinel CpG
-2. TF enrichment
+2. TFBD enrichment
 3. Cis and trans- eQTMs identification and enrichment
-4. covariation analysis
-5. GSEA - eQTMs
+4. GSEA - eQTMs